Arin1604/extendedRay/README.md

 This folder contains the various JSON files that contain the description of the 3-D scenes.
 These files are the inputs to my program and are parsed and read by the scene parser and file reader respectively.
 However, these files are not directly passed into our program as arguments.

 #### 3) Template inis
-This folder contains the ini files that are passed into our program as command line arguments.
+This folder contains the ini files that are passed into our program as command-line arguments.
 These files specify the input (the JSON files in Scenefiles) and the output location (in outputs).

 #### 4) Outputs
 Both Student Outputs and Final Outputs store the outputs generated by my ray tracer.
 I have shared some of these outputs below.